htakahashi1/CATaN/README.md

 # CATaN

-This repository includes some codes for CATaN.
+This repository contains the code for CATaN.

-## How to start?
+## Getting Started

-1. Download the data directory and code directory.
+1. Download the data and code directories.
-2. Install the necessary packages.
+2. Install the required packages.

-## How to use?
+## Usage

-If you would like to apply CATaN to bulk transcriptome data (ex.
-RNA-seq and microarray), use the codes in the bulk directory.
-If you would like to apply it to single cell RNA-seq data, use the codes in the scRNA-seq directory.
+If you would like to apply CATaN to bulk RNA-seq data, you can either use the CATaN R package or the Jupyter Notebook code in the bulk directory.
+If you would like to apply it to single-cell RNA-seq data, use the code in the `scRNA-seq` directory.

-Follow the numbers at the head of the jupyter notebook filenames (ex. **1**.code_name.ipynb).
+Follow the numbers at the beginning of each Jupyter Notebook filename (e.g., **1**.code_name.ipynb).
+If you would like to use the CATaN R package, please refer to the README in the `CATaN` directory.